This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

 - Click Insert from the Text Variables dialogue.

 You’ll see <Chapter Titles> appear in the text frame.
 This will reproduce the text that’s in Chapter Titles paragraph style.
-You’ll need to apply Master to the first page, then unlock the frame by Shift-⌘-clicking on it.
+You’ll need to apply Parent to the first page, then unlock the frame by Shift-⌘-clicking on it.

 Now, go to each of your book documents to drag B-Chapter onto the first page’s icon in the Pages panel.
 Go to the first page, then type in a chapter title.
 It will automatically populate to all the pages.
 Magic!